plugwise/_obsolete_p1-legacy/README.md

 This code is a copy from https://bitbucket.org/jvdschoot/home-assistant-sensor-plugwise-smile-p1/src/master/

-It is added to the plugwise repository so that all the working plugwise-related HA Core can be found in one place.
+It is added to the plugwise repository so that all the plugwise-related HA Core custom_components can be found in one place.

 # How to install?